cyrfar/TrailerTrends/README.md

 success = opening weekend revenue/budget

 The model could therefore be useful to movie marketers when devising strategies prior to the release date of a movie.
 This work was part of my three week long project as an [Insight Data Science Fellow](http://insightdatascience.com/) in NYC.
+Check out ExploratoryNotebook for the EDA and model building.

 **Dataset:**